-To define a default host type, do the following:
+Perform the following steps to define a default host type:

-- Click Storage subsystem -> Change -> Default host-type.
+- 1. Click Storage subsystem -> Change -> Default host-type.
 The Default Host-type window opens. - 2.
 From the pull-down menu, select the host type. - 3.
 Click OK.

 If you have hosts with different operating systems or if you want to define partitions for the hosts, continue with "Configuring heterogeneous hosts".